nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Adds a property with the specified `POSTAL_CODE` and `UNIT_NUMBER`.
 * The `POSTAL_CODE` must be exactly 6 digits with each digit in the range [0-9].
 It does not accept any non-integer characters or spaces
 * The `UNIT_NUMBER` comprises of numbers that is delimited by exactly one dash(-).
 On either side of the dash are numbers comprising of two or more digit.
 The range of numbers of the left hand side of the dash is [00-148] and the right hand side is [00-111110].
-Other than the dash bo other non-integer characters or spaces are accepted
+Other than the dash, other non-integer characters or spaces are not accepted

 Examples:
 * `addproperty c/124894 u/15-20` adds a property with postal code `124894` and unit number is `15-20`.